-The current version of the Guidelines on clinical records (the guidelines) has been in effect since 2012 and provides guidance for practitioners on their requirements regarding patient health records.
-The guidelines were developed and approved by the Osteopathy Board of Australia (the Board) under section 39 of the National Law.
-The Board's approved shared Code of conduct (2022) and shared record management tools (2023) were developed more recently and are comprehensive in relation to record keeping and apply to osteopaths.
+The current version of the Guidelines for clinical record keeping for chiropractors (the guidelines) has been in effect since 2013 and provides guidance for practitioners on their requirements regarding patient health records.
+The guidelines were developed and approved by the Chiropractic Board of Australia (the Board) under section 39 of the National Law.
+The Board's approved shared Code of conduct (2022) and shared record management tools (2023) were developed more recently and are comprehensive in relation to record keeping and apply to chiropractors.

 The Board periodically reviews all its guidelines, standards and other policy documents.
-The existing guidelines were first published in 2012 and are now due for review.
-The Board is consulting on options to review the Guidelines on clinical records, including the option to retire the guidelines.
+The existing guidelines were first published in 2013 and are now due for review.
+The Board is consulting on options to review the Guidelines for clinical record keeping for chiropractors, including the option to retire the guidelines.